HandBrake/HandBrake-docs/source/docs/en/1.0.0/technical/system-requirements.markdown

 ### Mac

-- 64-bit Intel Mac (Intel Core 2 Duo "Merom" or later)
+- Processor: Intel Core 2 Duo or better
   - 32-bit Intel Macs (2007 and earlier) cannot run recent 64-bit HandBrake releases
   - 2010 models and newer are recommended, as older Macs are often quite slow for processing video
 - Free Memory: